The Favourites of Rafał Żurkowski

 The mixture of the Middle East and Europe, rugged mountains ideal for off-road driving and hiking, less touristy than most European countries, and proximity to where I live makes this country one of the top three.
 I have visited it already numerous times and always return there with great pleasure.
 But the speed it has been modernizing since my first visit in 2000 is really rapid.
 So if you want to see Albania at its best – you’d better hurry.
 I need to add a short explanation: The task of choosing just three favourite countries might imply that I rate the other ones lower, which is not true.
 As the choice is limited, I need to pick three, but I need to mention others that I could readily list as well.

-The Favourites of Melvin Boecher
+The Favourites of Mario Hardy

 Anyway, I chose the three countries listed above, but there are many places countries which I would name favourites: Bangladesh, Nepal, Algeria, Mali, Pakistan, Cyprus, Nepal, Scotland, Faroe Islands, Greece, Madagascar, Kyrgyzstan, Japan, to name a few.